-File a Complaint to Establish Paternity Morristown NJ Lawyers
+File a Complaint to Establish Paternity With the Help of New Jersey Family Lawyers

 New Jersey has measures in place to support the determination of paternity, assuming potential birth fathers are still alive.